-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

-Assessment Feedback: The module operates according to the standard College of Engineering Procedures and Feedback forms.
+Assessment Feedback: The module operates according to the standard Faculty of Science and Engineering Procedures and Feedback forms.

 Feedback will come from returned marked example sheets and discussions within the classroom environment regarding class performance on tutorials.